cvra/platform-abstraction/README.markdown

 if (os_mutex_try_timeout(my_mutex, 69.0)) {
     // The resource is mine.
 } else {
-    // Waitet 69 ms for the resource.
+    // Waited 69 ms for the resource.
 It wasn't enough.
 }

 /* Release mutex */